Houston Rockets: Uniforms and logos

 Following the 1995 title, the Rockets opted to modernize their look.
 After a fan contest with over 5,000 entries, the team went with the idea of Missouri City artist Thomas Nash of a rocket orbiting a basketball, which was then reworked by Houston designer Chris Hill.
 Nash would later sue the Rockets for breach of contract, given they were using his idea despite not having paid the contest prizes.
 The NBA suggested that the identity should follow the cartoon-inspired imagery that other teams adopted during the 1990s, leading to a rocket painted with sharkmouth nose art orbiting a basketball.
 Red was retained, but navy blue and silver became the uniform's primary colors.
 Both the home white and away navy uniforms featured gradient-fading pinstripes and futuristic number fonts, with side stripes of navy fading to red.
 This was used until the 2002–03 season.

-The Rockets released simplified logos and uniforms in the 2003–04 season, which were created by New York-based agency Alfafa Studio in association with Japanese designer Eiko Ishioka.
-The logo is a stylized 'R' in the shape of a rocket during takeoff, surrounded by a red orbit streak that can be interpreted as the central circle of a basketball court.
-Said "R" inspired the team's new custom typeface, designed so that every single digit could be read well from a distance, whether in the arena or on television.
+The Rockets released simplified logos and uniforms in the 2003–04 season, which were created by Japanese designer Eiko Ishioka in collaboration with Rafael Esquer of New York-based Alfalfa Studio.
+The Rockets identity was the third creative collaboration by Ishioka and Esquer; she focused on the uniform, and he on the logo and custom typeface.
+The logo is a stylized 'R' in the shape of a rocket during takeoff, surrounded by a red orbit streak that can be interpreted as the central circle of a basketball court; it won the Merit Award from Graphis in their Logo Design 6 competition.
+Said "R" inspired the team's new custom typeface, which Esquer designed so that every single digit could be read well from a distance, whether in the arena or on television.
 Red once again became the dominant color, with silver and black as secondary.
+Because the uniforms and the logo were designed in tandem by Ishioka and Esquer, the complete look was organic and fluid.
+Julius Wiedemann, an editor at Taschen, wrote, "Their organic and collaborative design process has produced the most innovative and popular identity the NBA has seen in years."
 In 2009, the Rockets invoked the championship years with an alternate red uniform, featuring gold numbers and side stripes.
 The Rockets had two sleeved alternate jerseys for the 2015–16 season, an alternate silver-colored uniform whose design referenced the design of NASA's Gemini-Titan rocket, and a red and gold jersey featuring the nickname "Clutch City".
 For the 2016–17 season, the Rockets began to wear a black alternate uniform.

 Following the switch to Nike in 2017, the Rockets made some slight tweaks to the uniform.
 While the black "Statement" uniform remained mostly unchanged, the red "Icon" and white "Association" uniforms now feature truncated side striping that no longer wrap around the shoulders.
 The Rockets also wore a "City" uniform that was similar to their red "Icon" uniforms but with Chinese lettering in place of "Rockets" in front; the design was tweaked the following season with a deeper red and old gold accents.